tincan-linux/tincan-linux.github.io/site/install/hard.md

 --------------------------------------------------------------------------------

-This will allow cross-compiling arc for use in the chroot environment.
+This will allow cross-compiling moss for use in the chroot environment.

 === Bootstrapping the system $[010]